adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

   * claspaht is used for the jar file and evaluted from left to right order
 * module is group of packages
   * packages contains interface classes and enum
+  * package is mandaory for every class interfaceand enum if package statment is missing CTE
   * module conatians module-info.java
     * this file contains configureation related to
       * requried modules, classes